Tropical Fukaya Algebras: Homotopy units

-The \ainfty relation follows from the description of the true boundary of the moduli space, see Proposition \ref{prop:truebdry}.
+We sketch two proofs.
+The first proof is an almost verbatim repeat of the proof of the unbroken \ainfty relation in Theorem \ref{thm:yields-unbr} from the description of the true boundary of the moduli space in Proposition \ref{prop:truebdry}.
+The combinatorial factors arising from the distribution of interior markings are accounted exactly as in the unbroken case.
+Another proof uses the fact that the structure maps for the broken Fukaya algebra are the limits of those in the unbroken case, by Proposition \ref{prop:breakingpert}, and is completed after Corollary \ref{mdconv}.

-\subsection{Homotopy units}
+\section{Homotopy units}

-In the Fukaya algebra constructed in the previous section, a homotopy unit construction can be applied to produce a strictly unital \ainfty-algebra.
-Recall that the Morse function $F:L \to \R$ used in the construction of $CF^{\on{geom}}(\lag)$ is assumed to have a unique maximum point denoted $x^{\blackt} \in \crit(F)$.
-In an idealized situation where domain-dependent perturbations are not required, $\bran{x^{\blackt}}$ is a strict unit for $CF^{\on{geom}}(\lag)$.
+In the Fukaya algebra constructed in the previous section, a homotopy unit construction can be applied to produce a strictly unital \ainfty algebra.
+Recall that the Morse function $F:L \to \R$ used in the construction of $CF^{\on{geom}}(L)$ is assumed to have a unique maximum point denoted $x^{\blackt} \in \crit(F)$.
+In an idealized situation where domain-dependent perturbations are not required, $\bran{x^{\blackt}}$ is a strict unit for $CF^{\on{geom}}(L)$.
 This is because a boundary marked point mapping to the unstable locus of $x^{\blackt}$ is an empty constraint, and such a marking can be forgotten without affecting the disk.
 In our setting, marked points can not be forgotten because domain-dependent perturbations depend on them.
-The homotopy unit construction is a way of enhancing the Fukaya algebra so that the perturbation system admits forgetful maps.
+The homotopy unit construction is a way of enhancing the Fukaya algebra so that the perturbation system admits forgetful maps, so that the algebra admits a strict unit and the potential of \eqref{eq:potdef} is well-defined.